 Door vs. Depot?

-You have a decision to make regarding delivery: the stove can be delivered to your door, or you can arrange to collect it from the nearest Mainfreight depot (or direct from us, if you’re local enough).
+You have a decision to make regarding delivery: the stove can be delivered to your door, or you can arrange to collect it from the nearest Mainfreight depot (or welcome to collect direct from our workshop, if you’re local enough).
 Weigh up the pros and cons, and let us know your choice before delivery.